-The Chairman (non-executive) is entitled to receive directors fees of \$45,000 per annum.
-Other non-executive directors are entitled to receive directors fees of \$30,000 per annum.
-In order to preserve the Group's cash, Directors have elected part payment in shares, subject to shareholder approval.
+The Chairman (non-executive) is entitled to receive directors fees of \$40,000 per annum.
+Other non-executive directors are entitled to receive directors fees of \$36,000 per annum.
+In order to preserve the Group's cash, Directors elected part payment in shares for the March Quarter 2016.
+No further directors fees were paid until 11 October 2016.
 Total remuneration for all non-executive directors was last voted on by shareholders at the 2005 Annual General Meeting and is not to exceed \$250,000 per annum.
 No additional fees are paid for duties carried out in relation to the Audit Committee.
 Compulsory superannuation contributions of 9.5% are paid in relation to the directors fees where appropriate for the Australian based non-executive directors.